SmithWillSuffice/ohanga-pai/content/questions/6_interest_rate_myths.md

 fine sand taxes on unnecessary pollution, waste, fraud and corruption.
 The latter methods of discipline hit the rich the harder, but never unfairly.

+## It is not easy to prove the myth is false

+The reason this is not so simple to prove is because prices are given in per-sector data, and prices in any given sector will not track one-to-one changes in the *general price level*.
+And what is the "general price level"?
+It is set by government policy --- the issuer tells you what you need to do to get their IOU.
+But no one knows how to compute it very precisely, since government pricing policy is a total mish-mash of confusion about what capacities the government thinks it has, or does not have.
+So people use metrics like the CPI index, which is not a very accurate measure of the general price level.
+So it is difficult to extract the proof that the 'interest rate is the inflation rate' from metrics like the CPI.

-## Proving Interest Rates Hikes are Pro-Inflationary
+## Proving Interest Rate Hikes are Pro-Inflationary

 We are working on this for the case of New Zealand.
 But for a few cases Richard Werner has already done some of the analysis.
 In his paper [Reconsidering Monetary Policy: An Empirical Examination of the Relationship Between Interest Rates and Nominal GDP Growth](https://www.sciencedirect.com/science/article/pii/S1057521915001477)
-Werner shows that for the UK, USA, Germany and Japan.
+Werner shows that for the UK, USA, Germany and Japan:

 > In 6 out of 8 cases the hypothesis that "*low interest rates cause economic growth*" can be **_rejected._**

 This goes against the grain of about 95% of all economics analysis by the major schools of thought for over 200 years.
 Yet it is fully in accord with the MMT lens.
-Hihg interest rates add to bank reserves whenever the government Treasury issue is above about 50% of GDP.
+High interest rates add to bank reserves whenever the government Treasury issue is above about 50% of GDP.
 The reason?
-When government Treasury bill issue is above 50% of GDP the government is a huge net payer of interest, which prevailing tax return cannot drain.
+When government Treasury bill issue is above 50% of GDP the government is a huge net payer of interest, which prevailing tax return cannot fully  drain.

-Yes, it is highly regressive stimulus, and it is basic income but only for people who already have money, but it is a stimulus nonetheless.
+Yes, it is highly regressive stimulus, and it is *basic income but only for people who already have money*, but it is a stimulus nonetheless.
 MMT people do not advocate for this type of stimulus, and would prefer the central bank interest rate to be dropped to zero.